hugeandbulk/kumar/questions.md

 export LANG=C. UTF-8 or export LANG=en_AU.
 UTF-8 etc..
 You should then be able to write UTF-8 characters in the terminal, and include them in bash scripts.

+Which UTF is best?

+UTF-8 is the dominant encoding for the World Wide Web (and internet technologies), accounting for 97.9% of all web pages, over 99.0% of the top 10,000 pages, and up to 100% for many languages, as of 2023.
+Virtually all countries and languages have 95% or more use of UTF-8 encodings on the web.